 "This location puts SCS in the heart of the city, expands the university’s 'Georgetown Downtown' presence, with our Law Center campus just eight blocks away, and deepens our commitment to expanding the educational opportunities offered by the university beyond our historic main campus," wrote University President John DeGioia in an email to students sent Thursday night.

-Just last week the university put to bed the 2010 campus plan, striking an agreement with neighbors and promising to seek out more space beyond the existing 104-acre campus in upper Northwest DC.
+Just last week , striking an agreement with neighbors and promising to seek out more space beyond the existing 104-acre campus in upper Northwest DC.

 “They’ve never really considered, until now, a major full-service, satellite campus,” Advisory Neighborhood Commission Chair Ron Lewis said to The Washington Post about the new lease.
 “And during discussions on the campus plan, they came to this realization that their main campus is full.”